 Preparation Before Homam

 Instead of arranging homa kundam directly on the floor, place a wood plank or something on the floor, wrapped with aluminum foil (or some such thing), and put 4 bricks of the same height on it and place the homa kundam on the bricks.
 Thus, there is some air and a wooden plank under the homa kundam and the floor does not get heated up.
 If you want easy cleaning, place some aluminum foils on the floor all around the plank containing homa kundam.
 If ghee or something is spilled in that area, it is easy to clean.
 If you want, you can also cover the interior of homa kundam with some aluminum foils, so that it is easy to clean.
 Make some food items to offer to god.
 You can just use rock sugar candy or raisins or dates or fruits or jaggery also.
 Please see the notes in the previous section on this.
 Cook a little plain white rice.
 I put a few grains of rice and a little water in a small container and put it in microwave oven before my homam and cooked rice is ready at the end when I need it.
 If this is not possible, take a banana or apple or some other fruit and make it into 6 slices.
 Fill water in the tumbler/cup and place the spoon in it.
 Make a seat for yourself in front of the homa kundam.
 Ideally you should be facing east, i.e. homa kundam should be on the east from you.
 On the east of the homa kundam, place a small plate or a wooden plank, make a pile of some rice grains on it and place the idol (or a metal/clay object such as a coin) on it.
 You can decorate based on your ability and taste.
 An idol is optional.
 You can worship Vishnu directly in fire.
 From the middle of the western edge of the homam kundam, draw two parallel red lines with kumkum (vermilion) powder towards your seat.
 They should go east-west and connect homa kundam to your seat.
 Melt the ghee and place the bowl containing it on those lines.
 Cut dry coconuts into small pieces.
 Pieces of 1 inch x 1 inch size are useful.
-Important: Do not consume any food within 3-4 hours before the homam (at least the bowels before homam and take bath.
+Important: Do not consume any food within 3-4 hours before the homam (at least one hour).
+Evacuate the bowels before homam and take bath.
 Stomach should be empty during a homam for the best experience.

 Before starting the homam, think in your mind of Mother Earth who is bearing you, Lord Ganesha who removes obstacles, your ishta devata (favorite deity), your parents, the rishis of your gothra (if you know them), all the rishis and all your gurus.
 Then say the following, while mentally requesting all the gods to co-operate with your homam.